 The trace evidence section of the Forensic Science Laboratory deals with the analysis of both microscopic and macroscopic traces of physical evidence.
 These may include but are not limited to hairs, fibers, paint, soil, polymers, glass, and impressions.
 These types of evidence are frequently found at crime scenes such as homicides, rapes, assaults, burglaries and automobile accidents.

-During the commission of a crime a suspect may often come into contact with the victim, the environment of the crime scene, or both.
+During the commission of a crime, a suspect may often come into contact with the victim, the environment of the crime scene, or both.
 During this interaction, exchanges of physical evidence may occur.
-For example a suspect may leave behind a shoeprint at a crime scene or may take away fibers shed from an item of clothing worn by the victim.
-The trace evidence laboratory specializes in the examination of this type of evidence with the goal of linking suspects to victims and/or crime scenes.
-The Trace Evidence section currently employs three full time analysts for the examination of this type of evidence.
+For example, a suspect may leave behind a shoeprint at a crime scene or may take away fibers shed from an item of clothing worn by the victim.
+The trace evidence laboratory specializes in the examination of this type of evidence to link suspects to victims and/or crime scenes.
+The Trace Evidence section currently employs three full-time analysts for the examination of this type of evidence.

 Microscopic Trace Evidence